GerryOnGithub/Memory-management-in-Cplusplus/README.md

 # Memory Management in C++

-currently this is in draft

-Follow these simple rules and you will never have to worry about memory leaks in your C++ code.
-Or at least if you do, they will be easy to find.
+Memory leaks can be a big problem, they are one of the main reasons people fear and avoid C++.
+Follow these simple rules and you might just never have a memory leak in your C++ code ever again.
+Or if you do, is will be easy to find.

 ## 1. Never pass a pointer when a reference will do
 That's actually pretty simple, so on to no. 2.
 ## 2. As much as possible, use the stack, not the heap
-Hum, another obvious one.
-On to no. 3.
+Another obvious one, keep reading.
-## 3. Utilize STL classes to organize any allocated memory
+## 3. Use of the STL to store anything you allocate
-Once again, pretty straight forward.
-See how easy this is?
+If you allocate it, save it in an STL class.
 ## 4. Generally only allocate classes, not basic data structures
 A class may internally allocate memory for basic structures such as char [], but that data structure is to be kept hidden from other classes.
 Typically STL will make this unnecessary, but there may be special cases.
-## 5. Create a class (or classes) who's only job it is is to manage heap memory for a single purpose
+## 5. Create classes who's individual jobs are to manage heap memory for specific purposes

-I will finish this later
+An example to demonstrate.

+Imagine you need to manage the real-time state of some game players, and this code needs to be super fast, so the decision has been made to keep this data in memory.
+Let's say we have two classes, one called User and another called UserManagement.
+Only one instance of UserManagement will be instantiated and it will most likely be around for the life of the program.

+Only UserManagement is allowed to create, and destroy User objects.
+Let's call UserManagement UM for short.
+Only UM is allowed to keep a non-stack reference to a User object.
+When UM goes away, so do all User objects.
+UM will (probably) use of a list or map to store User objects, with a mutex to protect access (to the list or map).

+What about updates to User objects, or bits of the program that want to pass User objects to other bits of the program?

+UM could manage updates, that way UM can insure thread safe access to the User objects.
+Or perhaps another class working closely with UM could take on the task of updating the User objects.

+So what happens when various functions starts passing User objects around.
+These functions must honor the rules for updates, and they must not attempt to somehow store references (to Users) past the functions own lifetime.

+What would generally be best, especially if the functions are out of your control, is utilize copies.
+When asking for a user data, the caller could pass in a reference to a stack-allocated User object that UM would then fill-out and return.

+[I'm not saying copy this exact design for your game: it's just an illustration.
+Caveat emptor.]

+Well, there you have it.
+Follow these rules and you can tell your (programming) friends: "Real programmers don't need garbage collectors!"

+It's a pretty big deal - memory leaks are one of the main reasons people fear and avoid C++.